 Brands can either hold themselves accountable, or be held accountable.
 But don’t feel you need to be perfect before you can take a stand.
 For example, more than half of employees say CEOs should publicly speak out about racism as soon as the company has its own racial equity and diversity goals in place, with concrete plans to meet them.

 Hide internal issues and hope no one finds out about them – or hide behind internal communications.
 Internal emails can quickly go public when employee concerns are not addressed.

 Be afraid to be honest.
 Customers appreciate honesty.
 But Edelman found only 18% of employees trust their company’s head of DEI to be honest about racism within the organization.
 If your employees can’t trust you, how can customers?

 Humanize your communication efforts.
 People can and do see through inauthentic behavior.

-- Just say what everyone else is saying.
+Just say what everyone else is saying.
 It needs to come from your company.

-- Worry about keywords, irrelevant hashtags, or algorithms.
+Worry about keywords, irrelevant hashtags, or algorithms.
 Say the right thing, not the highest ranking thing.

-5. Make your stance clear and firm
+5. Make your stance clear and consistent

 When you do share a message in support of a cause, ensure that message leaves no room for ambiguity.
 Don’t leave people asking questions or filling in the blanks for you.